engine-programming/engine-programming.github.io/content/_index.md

 # 5. Engine Programming

+Finally, we have enough fundamental knowledge and we now turn to engines.
+But note that you do not need to finish learning all the fundamentals before starting to learn about engines.

 ## General

-Finally, you have learned the fundamentals and it is now time to learn about game engines.
-You do not need to finish learning all the fundamentals before starting this.

-[*Game Engine Architecture*](https://www.gameenginebook.com/) by Jason Gregory gives a broad overview of how game engines are organized.
+[*Game Engine Architecture*](https://www.gameenginebook.com/) by Jason Gregory gives a broad overview of how engines are organized.
 It will make you familiar with the different parts of a typical engine.

-The [*Foundations of Game Engine Development*](https://foundationsofgameenginedev.com/) series by Eric Lengyel is not finished yet, but two books are currently available.
-It covers fundamentals, not the most advanced topics, but it does so in enough detail to enable you to make proper implementations.
-If you are learning the math of the first book for the first time, it may be too short of an introduction.
-In that case, refer to the math appendix section of this guide for more complete resources.
+The [*Foundations of Game Engine Development*](https://foundationsofgameenginedev.com/) series by Eric Lengyel is not finished yet, two books are currently available.
+It introduces fundamental topics rather than architecture, and it does so in a lot of detail, enabling you to make proper implementations.
+If you find the math of volume 1 not introductory enough, refer to the math appendix of this guide for more complete resources.

-Mike Acton gives his advice to new engine programmers in his talk [*Solving the Right Problems for Engine Programmers*](https://www.youtube.com/watch?v=4B00hV3wmMY).

 ## Rendering

 Rendering is one of the most important parts of an engine.
-The roles are often split between generalist engine programmer and rendering programmer.
+There are often specialized roles for rendering, as opposed to generalist engine programmers.
 However, even as a generalist, you need to know the basics.

-Jeremy Ong gives advice on [how to learn graphics programming](https://twitter.com/m_ninepoints/status/1215429886715629569) on Twitter.
+Jeremy Ong gives advice on [how to learn graphics programming](https://twitter.com/m_ninepoints/status/1215429886715629569).

 Cem Yuksel's video lectures are general introductions: [*Introduction to Computer Graphics*](https://www.youtube.com/playlist?list=PLplnkTzzqsZTfYh4UbhLGpI5kGd5oW_Hh) and [*Interactive Computer Graphics*](https://www.youtube.com/playlist?list=PLplnkTzzqsZS3R5DjmCQsqupu43oS9CFN).